USS William D. Porter (DD-579): North Pacific campaign

 On 24 June, the destroyer left Attu with TF 94 for her second mission in the Kurils.
 Following two days at sea in steadily increasing fog, she arrived off Paramushiro on the 26th.
 In a dense fog with visibility down to about 200 yards, she delivered her gunfire and then departed with TF 94 to return to the Aleutians.
 A month of training exercises intervened between her second and third voyages to the Kurils.
 On 1 August, she cleared Kuluk Bay for her final bombardment of the Kurils.
 On the second day out, an enemy twin-engine bomber snooped on the task force and received a hail of fire from some of the screening destroyers.
 That proved to be the only noteworthy event of the mission, because the following day the bombardment was canceled due to poor weather and the enemy reconnaissance plane.
 William D. Porter dropped anchor in Massacre Bay at Attu on 4 August.

 After a month of antisubmarine patrol, the warship departed the Aleutians for a brief yard period at San Francisco preparatory to reassignment to the western Pacific.
 She completed repairs and stood out of San Francisco on 27 September.
 She reached Oahu on 2 October and spent the ensuing fortnight in training operations out of Pearl Harbor.
-On the 18th, she resumed her voyage west; and, 12 days later, the warship pulled into Seeadler Harbor at Manus in the Admiralty Islands.
+On the 18th, she resumed her voyage west; 12 days later, the warship pulled into Seeadler Harbor at Manus in the Admiralty Islands.
 She departed Manus early in November to escort via Hollandia to Leyte.